fxgsell/GG-Edge-Inference/README.md

 1. Upload the resulting **certificates.tar.gz** on your device.

 1. Go back to the console and hit Deploy in your Greengrass Group.
+(Choose "Automatic Detection")

 1. Wait for a short while, and run `python3 create-greengrass-config.py --ip-address` to get the IP of your device.